surumen/proj2/README.md

 •	A user can be both the instructor (create course, post webcasts and corresponding assignments) and the student (enroll in other courses)

+Gems Used
+	- Devise for user authentication
+	- Ckeditor for course syllabus
+	- Simple form for forms
+	- Paperclip to upload images to site
+	- Pundit

 Division of Labor:
 •	Anh: Made Controllers, Grades,
 •	Moses: Front End, Styling, gems, Login in